 7.5.1.4.1 Rope tensioning systems are to be functionally tested to the satisfaction of the Surveyor in accordance with the manufacturer's testing requirements and approved trial protocol.
 This functional testing is to be carried out during subsequent retesting surveys.
 This testing need not be conducted to the maximum safe working load of the crane.

 7.5.2 Renewal Surveys

-- .1 At intervals of five years, in addition to the requirements of the Annual Survey above, the crane is to undergo proof testing and examination in accordance with 7.3.. - .2 The Renewal Surveys of cranes not subject to certification in accordance with ILO requirements may be extended a single time by three months if found in satisfactory condition by a Surveyor.
+.1 At intervals of five years, in addition to the requirements of the Annual Survey above, the crane is to undergo testing and examination in accordance with 7.3.

 7.5.2.2 Cranes